 In both transport modes, the additive component appears of sizable importance throughout the period.
 Confirming the results obtained in Table 1, this suggests that additive costs are neither negligible in magnitude nor an erratic phenomenon.
-By contrast, they represent a sizable and structural dimension of international transport costs.
-If the share of additive costs in total costs roughly amounts to 48% (42%) in Vessel (Air) transport on average, one can further notice that it substantially varies over time, from a minimum of 30% to a maximum of 60% depending on the year considered.
-In the next section, we keep on investigating the importance of the (varying pattern of) additive costs, as regards with the determinants of transport costs time trends.
+On the contrary, they represent a sizable and structural dimension of international transport costs.
+If the share of additive costs in total costs roughly amounts to 48% (42%) in vessel (air) transport on average, one can further notice that it varies substantially over time, from a minimum of 30% to a maximum of 60% depending on the year considered.
+In the next section, we further investigate the importance of the (varying pattern of) additive costs, as regards the determinants of transport costs time trends.

-3 Transport costs time trends: The role of the additive component
+3 Transport costs time trends: the role of the additive component